You can make your homemade condensed milk with only 2 simple ingredients! It is so easy to make!

 - 490 g/470ml (2 cups) milk

-When the mixture thickens, the color becomes darker and the mixture reduces more than half, remove the pan from the heat.
-The whole process takes almost 42-45 minutes.
-Sieve the condensed milk to make it smooth.
-Pour the condensed milk into a jar and let it cool at room temperature.
+- When the mixture thickens, the color becomes darker and the mixture reduces more than half, remove the pan from the heat.
+The whole process takes almost 42-45 minutes.* Sieve the condensed milk to make it smooth.
+Pour into a jar and let it cool at room temperature.
 Once it cools, close the lid and keep it in the fridge.
-It will thicken in the fridge after a couple of hours.* You can keep in the fridge up to a week and in the freezer up to 3 months.
+It will thicken in the fridge after a couple of hours.**

-Update Notes: I originally shared this post on June 3, 2017.
-I republish it today with new pictures.
-I keep the recipe same.
+Update Notes: I shared this post first on June 3, 2017.
+I republish it today with extra information.
+The recipe is same.